Online Sunshine Logo

 2. A placement change may occur immediately in an emergency situation without convening a multidisciplinary team staffing.
 However, a multidisciplinary team staffing must be held within 72 hours after the emergency situation arises.

 a.
-The child, unless he or she, due to age or capacity, is unable to comprehend the written notice, which will necessitate the department or lead agency to provide notice in an age-appropriate and capacity-appropriate alternative manner;
+The child, unless he or she, due to age or capacity, is unable to comprehend the written notice, which will necessitate the department or lead agency to provide notice in an age-appropriate and capacity-appropriate alternative manner.

 b.
-The child’s parents, unless prohibited by court order;
+The child’s parents, unless prohibited by court order.

 c.
-The child’s out-of-home caregiver;
+The child’s out-of-home caregiver.

 d.
-The guardian ad litem, if one is appointed;
+The guardian ad litem.

 f.
 The attorney for the department.